 Exchanges like Betfair tend to focus on the popular markets, ensuring quality over quantity.
 From their perspective, it’s better to have well-formed markets with high liquidity than to provide an abundance of illiquid markets.

 Due to the fact that Bookmakers work on the model of selling odds with an overround, they have the freedom to make their own markets on less-popular events.
 In doing so they take on the risk themselves without relying on liquidity (i.e. the public) to form the odds.

-The less-popular markets are said have the most price inaccuracies.
-This is good news, as it presents value betting opportunities to bettors.
-Niche markets benefit those with very specific areas of expertise.
+Better yet, the less-popular markets are said have the most price inaccuracies.
+This presents value betting opportunities to bettors.
+So the niche markets benefit those with very specific areas of expertise.
 After all, how accurate can UK bookmakers be at predicting events such as the total number of yellow cards in a Kazakhstan first division league game?